 There's no doubt that your dentist or dental hygienist has mentioned plaque to you before.
-Plaque, also known as biofilm, is a white substance you try to get rid of through your rigorous at-home oral care routine and dental check-ups.
-But even with a top-notch routine, you may still have questions about how plaque can cause tooth cavities and gum problems.
-Germs thrive in a moist, dark environment with lots of sugars for nourishment.
+Bacterial plaque, also known as biofilm, is a white substance you try to get rid of through your rigorous at-home oral care routine and dental check-ups.
+But even with a top-notch routine, you may still have questions about how plaque can cause tooth decay and gum disease.
+Bacteria thrive in a moist, dark environment with lots of sugars for nourishment.
 This is why your mouth makes the ideal home!
-And when germs overstay their welcome and create a sticky build-up of plaque on your teeth, dental problems can develop.
-Let's go over how this happens and how you can prevent it.
+And when bacteria overstay their welcome and create a sticky build-up of plaque on your teeth, dental problems can develop.
+Let's go over how this happens and how you can prevent it!

-How exactly does plaque cause tooth cavities, you may wonder?
-There are several steps involving germs, plaque, tartar, and then cavities.
-Germs in plaque flourish by living in communities that can easily accumulate in your mouth.
+So how exactly does plaque cause tooth decay?
+There are several steps involving bacteria, plaque, tartar, and then decay.
+Bacteria in plaque flourish by living in communities that can easily accumulate in your mouth.
 If plaque has the chance to collect on your teeth, it starts to use the foods and drinks you consume to produce acids.
 These acids can adhere to your teeth because of the plaque's stickiness.
 Tooth surfaces are rough, uneven and a favourite place for cavity-causing bacteria to hide and where leftover food also gets accumulated.
 These bacteria combine with food and constantly form a soft, sticky film called plaque.
 When we eat or drink foods containing sugars, the bacteria in plaque produce acid that attacks the tooth enamel.
 Due to stickiness of the plaque this acid remains in contact with our teeth and over time damages tooth enamel and causes cavities, according to the National Health Portal of India.

-The same acids that destroy tooth enamel can start an infection of the gum tissue and bone surrounding your teeth.
+The same bacterial acids that destroy tooth enamel can start an infection of the gum tissue and bone surrounding your teeth.
 When you don't remove all the plaque from your teeth, it turns into a harder substance known as tartar.
-While plaque is the cause of gum problems, tartar build-up gives the plaque a place to thrive.
-It's a layering effect - the more plaque adheres to your teeth, the more tartar will form.
-This leads to more plaque sticking to this tartar, and so on!
+While bacterial plaque is the cause of gum disease, tartar build-up gives the plaque a place to thrive.
+It's a layering effect - the more plaque that adheres to your teeth, the more tartar that will form.
+Thus leading to more plaque sticking to this tartar, and so on!

-If you have weak tooth enamel, your teeth are less likely to resist the acids produced by germs in your mouth.
-But there's a simple way to keep your tooth enamel healthy and strong: use fluoride toothpaste to strengthen and protect your enamel.
+If you have weak tooth enamel, your teeth are less likely to resist the bacterial acids in your mouth.
+But there's a simple way to keep your tooth enamel healthy and strong!
+You can use fluoride toothpaste to strengthen and protect your enamel.
 And ask your dental professional about other fluoride sources for your family, such as mouthwashes, supplements, or fluoridated water.

-Skimping on personal care will only hinder your ability to reverse gum problems and tooth cavities, and it starts with toothbrushing.
-Germs build up more quickly when they are not regularly brushed away.
+Skimping out on personal care will only hinder your ability to reverse gum disease and tooth decay, and it starts with toothbrushing.
+Bacteria build up more quickly when it isn't regularly brushed away.
 We recommend brushing your teeth with a soft-bristle toothbrush at least twice daily.
 Pay particular attention to the plaque that gathers around the gumline.
 Replace your toothbrush or toothbrush head often.
-Worn and frayed brushes don't clean thoroughly, and they harbour old germs – the culprit you're trying to get rid of!
+Worn and frayed brushes don't clean thoroughly, and they harbour old bacteria – the culprit you're trying to get rid of!

 Interdental cleaning once a day is a must!
-Because your toothbrush cannot reach all of the food and germs trapped between your teeth, using floss or a water flosser to get into these hard-to-reach areas helps combat gum problems and tooth decay.
-The best time to clean between your teeth is before bed, so that your mouth has fewer germs while you sleep.
-But if you prefer to do it in the morning, that's fine too!
+Because your toothbrush cannot reach all of the food and bacteria trapped between your teeth, using floss or a water flosser to get into these hard-to-reach areas helps combat gum disease and tooth decay.
+The best time to clean between your teeth is before bed so that your mouth has fewer bacteria while sleeping.
+But if you prefer to do it in the morning, that's okay too!
 While using floss is the typical way to clean between your teeth, some people find flossing awkward.
 Ask your dental professional about floss holders or other interdental cleaning devices that are available.

 Regular Professional Cleanings

-Germs that harden into tartar cannot be removed with a toothbrush.
-Hence, visiting your dentist and dental hygienist for cleanings and check-ups is also necessary.
-During these appointments, your dental professionals will detect and treat any cavities or gum problems early, before more serious dental problems have a chance to take hold.
+Bacteria that hardens into tartar isn't removable with a toothbrush.
+Hence, visiting your dentist and dental hygienist for cleanings and check-ups are also necessary.
+During these appointments, your dental professionals will detect and treat any decay or gum problems early, before more serious dental problems have a chance to take hold.

-Plaque is the bad guy when it comes to dental problems.
-You already know this, since you put time, effort, and care into keeping your and your family's mouths healthy.
-But it's helpful to understand the exact ways plaque and then tartar can lead to tooth cavities and gum problems.
-We believe that knowledge is power - the more you know about preventive measures in your control, the more likely you'll be able to implement them.
-With a thorough personal oral care routine, consistently seeing your dental professionals, eating a healthy diet, and using the right products that work for you, know that you're doing everything in your power to keep your mouth healthy and bright!
+Bacterial plaque is the bad guy when it comes to dental disease.
+You already know this since you put time, effort, and care into keeping you and your family's mouths healthy.
+But it's helpful to understand the exact ways plaque and then tartar can lead to tooth decay and gum disease.
+We believe that knowledge is power!
+The more you know about preventive measures in your control, the more likely you'll be to implement them!
+With a vigorous personal oral care routine, consistently seeing your dental professionals, eating a healthy diet, and using the right products that work for you, know that you're doing everything in your power to keep your mouth healthy and bright!